 The people that occupy your team are the most important, as, without them, your business can’t function.
 By putting a few things in place, you can double (maybe even triple!) the productivity of your team.

 Setting Targets To Improve Workplace Productivity

 Once you and your team have come up with targets, ensure to discuss and agree on them together.
 Just as important as setting the targets, is reviewing them periodically, so that you can adjust and refocus.
-There is no point setting a goal that will never visited again.
-If targets weren’t achieved, take the time investigate why and try to realign for future.
-Settings goals and targets not only drives individual performance, but allows your staff to understand your organisation goals as a whole.
+There is no point in setting a goal that will never be visited again.
+If targets weren’t achieved, take the time to investigate why and try to realign for the future.
+Settings goals and targets not only drive individual performance but allows your staff to understand your organisation goals as a whole.

 Playing to Individual and Team Strengths Improves Output

 Too many businesses miss out on maximising their employees potential, simply by assigning them the wrong tasks.
 Understanding and playing to peoples strengths is an absolute must.
 People naturally produce a higher standard of work when they are doing something they enjoy, so try and allow your team the flexibility to become involved in what motivates them.

 Your staff is a long term investment.
 Their learning and development are ultimately you increase your return on investment.
 That being said, people are only as powerful as their role allows them to be.
 Processes that can be automated by software are of far too little value to have people power behind.
 For example, accountants can spend several days a month matching bank statements to account transactions.
 However, with Sage Live’s automated Bank Reconciliation, they can automate this process, saving hours of time and allowing them to focus on more important tasks, such as Financial Analysis.

 Incentives Increase the Standard of Work